Frequently Asked Questions

 - Reside in a participating local RMHC Chapter's geographic area

 - Submit a complete application and all required documentation by the deadline

-Eligible students can apply online by clicking here.
-If you have questions about how to apply and/or about your application, please contact ISTS at 615.777.3750 or toll-free number 855.670.4748.
-For information about the actual application process, please click here.
+Eligible students can apply online.
+If you have questions about how to apply and/or about your application, please contact ISTS via email at RMHC@applyISTS.com or toll free 866-664-0236.
+You can also find out more information about the actual application process.

 How are scholarship recipients selected?